 Compressed Plunger + Chamber: 5.26" tall (height of the Plunger), 4.22" diameter (diameter of Chamber)

-The original AeroPress and the Go have the same cylinder diameter but the flange that supports the AeroPress on your cup is smaller on the Go.
-The Go can sit on a cup with a maximum inside diameter of about 3.25” whereas the original AeroPress can sit on a cup with a maximum inside diameter as big as about 3.75”.
-The original AeroPress and the AeroPress Go will both press into a mug with a minimum opening diameter of 2.75”.
+The AeroPress Original and the AeroPress Go have the same cylinder diameter but the flange that supports the AeroPress chamber on your cup is smaller on the Go.
+The Go can sit on a cup with a maximum inside diameter of about 3.25” whereas the AeroPress Original can sit on a cup with a maximum inside diameter as big as about 3.75”.
+The AeroPress Original and the AeroPress Go will both press into a mug with a minimum opening diameter of 2.75”.

 Cleaning an AeroPress

 You can in the top shelf, but a simple rinse is sufficient because the plunger wipes the chamber.
 If your chamber ever gets sticky, wash it with vinegar.
 We recommend occasionally removing the seal from the end of the plunger for a good washing inside and out with warm water and dish soap..